-Table 7-77-78 summarizes the programs from the 2015-2023 Housing Element.
+Table 7-78 summarizes the programs from the 2015-2023 Housing Element.
 To the degree that such programs are recommended to continue in the current Housing Element, these programs are reorganized and presented in the Housing Objectives, Policies, and Tasks section.

-LE 7-78 COUNTY 2015 HOUSING ELEMENT PROG RAMS Program Action Evaluation Continue/Discontinue/ Modify 1-1 Water and Sewer Connections and Replacement The County shall continue to provide financing to qualified households to connect their homes to new or existing water and sewer systems to replace wells and septic systems.
-The County Environmental Health Department continued to provide financing for water and wastewater connections to qualified households whenever possible water and wastewater to farmworker housing per County Code 9-409-230 .
+TABLE 7-78 EVALUATION OF SAN JOAQUIN COUNTY 2015 HOUSING ELEMENT PROGRAMS Program Action Evaluation Continue/Discontinue/ Modify 1-1 Water and Sewer Connections and Replacement The County shall continue to provide financing to qualified households to connect their homes to new or existing water and sewer systems to replace wells and septic systems.
+The County Environmental Health Department continued to provide financing for water and wastewater connections to qualified households whenever possible.
 Modify, Combine with Program 1-4.
 New Program 1-1.
 1-2 On and Off-Site Improvement The County shall continue to evaluate its standards for on-site and off-site improvements and make appropriate revisions as part of its annual review of the General Plan's implementation.
 On-site and off-site improvement standards are evaluated on an ongoing basis and revisions are implemented when appropriate.
 The County underwent a Development Code update in December 2022.
 Delete 1-3 Division and Planning for Large Sites.
 The County shall allow for further subdivision or development of specific plans for sites over 10 acres that are identified in the Housing Element vacant sites inventory and shall facilitate development at the expected affordability level for each site.
 To facilitate the development of housing for lower income households, the County shall coordinate with developers on large parcels to encourage land divisions and specific plans resulting in parcel sizes that facilitate developments affordable to lower income households in light of State, Federal, and local financing programs.
-The County shall offer incentives The County allows for such subdivisions; however, many of these sites are within City Spheres of Influence.
+The County shall offer incentives for the development of affordable housing including, but not limited to: Priority processing of subdivision maps that include affordable housing units; The County allows for such subdivisions; however, many of these sites are within City Spheres of Influence.
 In these cases, development would typically entail annexation before subdividing or approving the development.
 During the planning period, no large sites were developed under a specific plan and developers did not request or receive incentives.
 Continue.
 New Program 1-2.